notthetup/webaudiohackday-2015/README.md

 ### Schedule

 11:00 : Registration

 11:15 : Talk 1 (20-30mins)

 11:45 : Talk 2 (20-30mins)

 12:15 : Introductions + Ideas

 13:00 : Lunch

 19:00 : Demos

 20:00 : Dinner

 20:30 : Performance

-### Rules
-To qualify for the prize:

-1. your hack/project/app should have either WebAudio/WebMIDI as a main component.
-2. most of the work on your hack/project/app should have been doing during the WebAudio Hack Day.

 ### ToBring